 It is a common misconception that only illegal drugs are dangerous.
-There are many different over-the-counter (OTC) drugs with psychoactive, or mind-altering properties that may lead to a number of serious medical and mental health consequences if abused for the mere purpose of getting high.
+There are many different over-the-counter (OTC) drugs with psychoactive, or mind-altering properties that may lead to a number of serious medical and mental health consequences if these drugs are abused for the mere purpose of getting high.

 These harmful effects of OTC drugs frequently are compounded when they are combined with alcohol or other drugs.

-Some people may choose to abuse OTC drugs as opposed to illegal drugs, due to the assumption that if they’re sold at the pharmacy as medication then they must be safe.
+Some people may choose to abuse OTC drugs as opposed to illegal drugs due to the assumption that if they’re sold at the pharmacy as medication, they must be safe.

 Contrary to popular belief, OTC drugs can be addictive and life-threatening when misused or abused.
 Below are some of the most common OTC drugs that people abuse.

 Dextromethorphan (DXM) is the active ingredient found in many different OTC cough syrups, such as Robitussin and Nyquil.
-It can produce psychoactive effects when taken in larger doses than recommended and has become a popular legal drug of abuse, especially combined with other substances, such as alcohol and MDMA, according to the Center for Substance Abuse Research (CESAR).
+It can produce psychoactive effects when taken in larger doses than recommended and has become a popular legal drug of abuse.
+Its effects can be especially powerful when it is combined with other substances—such as alcohol and MDMA—according to the Center for Substance Abuse Research (CESAR).

 - Dissociative states.